localstack/docs/content/en/user-guide/chaos-engineering/_index.md

 linkTitle: "Chaos Engineering"
 weight: 11
 description: >
-  Chaos Engineering with LocalStack enables you to build resilient systems early on in the development phase.
+  Chaos Engineering with LocalStack enables you to build resilient systems early on
 cascade:
   type: docs
 ---